radprototype/components/README.md

 ]
 ```

-You can verify the module has been installed using `module:list` command:
+You can verify the component has been installed using `component:list` command:

 ```
-php artisan module:list
+php artisan component:list
 ```

-<a name="publishing-modules"></a>
+<a name="publishing-components"></a>
-## Publishing Modules
+## Publishing Components

-After creating a module and you are sure your module module will be used by other developers.
-You can push your module to [github](https://github.com) or [bitbucket](https://bitbucket.org) and after that you can submit your module to the packagist website.
+After creating a component and you are sure your component component will be used by other developers.
+You can push your component to [github](https://github.com) or [bitbucket](https://bitbucket.org) and after that you can submit your component to the packagist website.

-You can follow this step to publish your module.
+You can follow this step to publish your component.

-1. Create A Module.
+1. Create A Component.
-2. Push the module to github.
+2. Push the component to github.
-3. Submit your module to the packagist website.
+3. Submit your component to the packagist website.
 Submit to packagist is very easy, just give your github repository, click submit and you done.